dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 * [SkateJS](https://github.com/skatejs/skatejs)
 * [X-Tag](https://x-tag.github.io)

- All the libraries highlighted here offer helpers to cut down boilerplate code and make creating new components easier. **Polymer** and **Bosonic** also offer a library of ready made Web Components, but Polymer remains the most widely used amongst developers.
+ All the libraries highlighted here offer tools to cut down boilerplate code and make creating new components easier. **Polymer** and **Bosonic** also offer a library of ready made Web Components, but Polymer remains the most widely used amongst developers.
 Check out this [awesome tutorial on building apps with Polymer and Web components](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components).

 ## Aside: Easy Authentication with Auth0
 You can use [Auth0 Lock](https://auth0.com/docs/libraries/lock) for authentication in your web apps.
 With Lock, showing a login screen is as simple as including the **auth0-lock** library and then calling it in your app like so: